Skip to content

 What Does Real Baseline Data Look Like?#

-Before building the AVR (AI Visibility Readiness) framework, we audited seven domains and separated two metrics that are easy to conflate.
+Before building the AVR (AI Visibility Readiness) framework, we audited six domains and separated two metrics that are easy to conflate.
 Visibility is when an AI engine mentions your brand or topic in its answer, with or without a link.
 Citation is the higher bar: the engine links to a URL on your domain as a source.
 Here is what the baseline showed:

 DomainDomain AuthorityAI VisibilityAI CitationNotes